Grandparents Play an Important Role in Breastfeeding

 - Some new mothers experience pain when they first breastfeed.
-They may become engorged, or the baby may not latch on correctly.
-A WIC breastfeeding counselor can help.
+Their breasts may become engorged, or the baby may not latch on correctly.
+A breastfeeding counselor from WIC or the TN Breastfeeding Hotline (855-4BFMOMS) can help.
 And you can offer support and encouragement to stay with it!

 - Look at your grandbaby’s tiny fist and remember - that is about the same size as her stomach!
 Newborn babies will need to breastfeed often, every 1½ to 3 hours, around the clock.

 Mom’s early milk, called colostrum, is there from the beginning and is the only food her new baby needs.